kempff/python-solar/README.md

 * To set default dashboard:
     * Logon as an admin and under Grafana Menu > Main Org > Preferences you can set the home dashboard for your organization.

+Note: a default _grafana.ini_ file is included in the _grafana_ directory of the code.

 ### USB